 Humor is important to rapport

-Have you ever had the experience of being around someone, maybe on a job, and they joked around with you a lot, but you didn't get their sense of humor at all?
+Have you ever had the experience of being around someone, maybe at a job, and they joked around with you a lot, but you didn't get their sense of humor at all?
 They'd make a joke, it would totally go over your head, and you felt like you had nothing to say in response?
 I mean, what do you say in reply to something that's for all-intents-and-purposes meaningless speech to you?
 There's something about that situation that really kills rapport between people.
 It gives you a strong feeling of having nothing in common with the other person, and hence little to say to them.
-I guess the lesson is that if you're joking around with someone and you see that they aren't getting it, to shift gears and try to connect with them in another way.
+The lesson is that if you're joking around with someone and you see that they aren't getting it, to shift gears and try to engage with them in another way.

 The opposite happens when your sense of humor just clicks with someone else's.
-You skip all the getting to know you stuff and jump straight into being buddy buddy.
+You skip all the getting-to-know-you stuff and jump straight into being buddy buddy.
 So it never hurts to try joking around with someone a little at first.
 If it works, great, but if not then drop it.

 Pay attention to the reaction you get

 If you're joking around and people aren't laughing, appear annoyed, or seem like they're just humoring you, then put the feedback to good use.
 Your jokes may not be as funny as you think.
-If it seems no one ever 'gets' your dry, ironic sense of humor, then maybe you need to go back to the drawing board.
+If it seems no one ever "gets" your dry, ironic sense of humor, then maybe you need to go back to the drawing board.
 If you always seem to offend people then maybe you should show more restraint with your material.
-Think of people's responses as a way to polish your rough edges.
+Think of everyone's responses as a way to polish your rough edges.